kbroman/Paper_DataOrg/manuscript.md

 data analyst will have to work out that these are all really the same thing.

-Use consistent subject identifiers.
-If sometimes it is "`153`" and sometimes "`mouse153`" and sometimes "`mouse-153F`" and sometimes "`Mouse153`", there is going to be extra work to figure out who is who.
+_Use consistent subject identifiers._ If sometimes it is "`153`" and sometimes "`mouse153`" and sometimes "`mouse-153F`" and sometimes "`Mouse153`", there is going to be extra work to figure out who is who.

-Use a common data layout in multiple files.
-If your data are in multiple files and you use different layouts in different files, it will be extra work for the analyst to combine the files into one dataset for analysis.
+_Use a consistent data layout in multiple files._ If your data are in multiple files and you use different layouts in different files, it will be extra work for the analyst to combine the files into one dataset for analysis.
 With a consistent structure, it will be easy to automate this process.

-Use consistent file names.
-Have some system for naming files.
+_Use consistent file names._ Have some system for naming files.
 If one file is called "`Serum_batch1_2015-01-30.csv`", then don't call the file for the next batch "`batch2_serum_52915.csv`" but rather use "`Serum_batch2_2015-05-29.csv`".
 Keeping a consistent file naming scheme will help ensure that your files remain well organized, and it will make it easier to batch process the files if you need to.

-Use a single common format for all dates, preferably with the standard format `YYYY-MM-DD`, for example `2015-08-01`.
+_Use a consistent format for all dates,_ preferably with the standard format `YYYY-MM-DD`, for example `2015-08-01`.
 If sometimes you write `8/1/2015` and sometimes `8-1-15`, you are asking for trouble.

-Use consistent phrases in your notes.
-If you have a separate column of notes (for example, "`dead`" or "`lo off curve`"), be consistent in what you write.
+_Use consistent phrases in your notes._ If you have a separate column of notes (for example, "`dead`" or "`lo off curve`"), be consistent in what you write.
 Don't sometimes write "`dead`" and sometimes "`Dead`", or sometimes "`lo off curve`" and sometimes "`off curve lo`".

-Be careful about extra spaces within cells.
-A blank cell is different than a cell that contains a single space.
+_Be careful about extra spaces within cells._ A blank cell is different than a cell that contains a single space.
 And "`male`" is different from "` male `" (that is, with spaces at the beginning and end).
 These can be a headache later on.

 ## Write dates like YYYY-MM-DD